Financing the Energy Transition

 Critical Minerals

-- We build tools for policymakers to map value chains that are central to the green transition, such as batteries and copper wiring, from extraction to final product assembly.
+- We build tools for policymakers to map value chains that are central to the green transition, such those of as batteries and copper wiring, from extraction to final product assembly.

 - We address key questions around siting and financing, as well as tax, duty, licensing, and royalty schemes, considering strategies that can permit producer countries to retain long-term value from resource extraction and trade.